Watering

 Symptoms

-• yellowing starting at the leaf edges and moving inward, or occurring uniformly across the leaf
+• yellowing that starts at the leaf edges and creeps inward, versus yellowing that appears evenly across the whole blade at once

 Causes